 For Black communities in America, justice has often been delayed.
 Whether it’s waiting almost 90 years for the promise of the Fourth of July to be fulfilled, or a year and a half for the Emancipation Proclamation to have the force of law—or months and months to be released from jail only because you can’t afford to pay bail.

-It’s this very history that makes it so important to celebrate Juneteenth today.
+It’s this very history that makes it so important to celebrate Juneteenth.
 Slavery was an abomination and it took a war to end it, but it did end.
 Jim Crow enshrined racism and prejudice in our laws, but the Civil Rights movement put an end to Jim Crow.
-Today, our freedoms are again under attack, but if we stand together we can continue the long march towards justice, with a goal of ending systemic racism, transforming the criminal justice system, and ensuring justice for all.
+Today, Black and Brown people still experience racism every day at every level of American life and face violence at the hands of the police, but millions of people are marching, advocating, rallying, and organizing to finally put an end to that too.